Heisey/tiny_app/README.md

 - randomstring
 ## Getting Started
 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the app using npm start